 Dampness, rot and infestation

 Repair category 2

-Notes Moisture meter readings were recorded within the first floor rear bedroom.
-Future upgrading work should be anticipated and estimates should be obtained via a qualified contractor.
+Notes Moisture meter readings were recorded within the rear outshot, in particular the dining area.
+Further advice can be sought via a qualified contractor who can advice on any necessary remedial works prior to purchase.
 A restricted damp inspection was carried out due to the presence of furniture and fittings.
 No comment can be made to the condition of the fabric below any floor coverings or behind any wall linings.

-Chimney stacks

-Repair category 2

-Notes Weathered and damaged masonry was noted.
-Future upgrading work should be anticipated and carried out in accordance with good practice.
+Chimney stacks Repair category 2 Notes Weathered masonry was noted.
+Ongoing maintenance and upgrading work should be anticipated and carried out in accordance with good practice.
+It appears that remedial works have been undertaken in the past and any available documentation should be made available.
 Our inspection of chimneys was limited but they are of an age and style where a degree of regular ongoing maintenance should be anticipated.